wa0x6e/DebugKitEx/readme.md

 ####Install the custom cache adapter####

-Since redefining core class in a plugin is impossible, you have to drop the *Lib/Cache/Cache.php* file in you *Lib/Cache/* directory (create it if necessary).
+Since redefining core class in a plugin is impossible, you have to drop the *app/Plugin/DebugKitEx/Lib/Cache/Cache.php* file in *app/Lib/Cache/* (create the folder if necessary).
 You application will use this Cache class instead of the one in the core, the main benefit is that you don't need to change anything in your calls to the Cache class.
 This class implements additionals method to logs the cache activities, the cache panel will not works without it.

 ###NoSql###